RevBooyah/NeuronScope/README.md

 # NeuronScope

-**NeuronScope** is an open-source research and visualization platform designed for exploring neuron activations inside transformer models (initially GPT-2, with support for LLaMA planned later).
+**NeuronScope** is an open-source research and visualization platform designed for exploring neuron activations inside transformer models.
+It supports multiple modern architectures including GPT-2, LLaMA, Mistral, Phi, Gemma, and more.
 It aims to provide interactive, intuitive visual insights into how transformer model neurons activate, cluster, drift, and respond to various inputs.

 ![NeuronScope Dashboard](images/neuronscope_1.png)